Anish9435/FMO-CC/README.md

 ```
 **Note:** Use `-c your_config.json` to load all parameters from the custom made JSON file

-**Note:** For the time being, this codebase takes the GAMESS generated output files as input.
-Automation of fragmentation and GAMESS run is currently underway.
-Given the output
-files it parses the relevant parameters for the subsequent runs and provides an accurate MP2 and CC energies.
+**Note:** Currently, the codebase accepts GAMESS-generated output files as input.
+Work is in progress to automate the fragmentation process and GAMESS execution.
+Using the provided output files, the code extracts the relevant parameters for subsequent runs and computes accurate MP2 and CC energies.

-**Note** Along with the conventional CCSD methodlogy, in this codebase, we have two different variants of CC theory namely, iCCSDn and iCCSDn-PT, which have computational
-scalings at par with CCSD.
-The details of the theoretical development can be found [Here](https://pubs.aip.org/aip/jcp/article/156/24/244117/2841424/A-double-exponential-coupled-cluster-theory-in-the?searchresult=1)
+**Note** In addition to the conventional CCSD methodology, this codebase implements two alternative variants of coupled-cluster theory: iCCSDn and iCCSDn-PT.
+Both methods exhibit computational scaling comparable to CCSD.
+Further details of the theoretical developments can be found [Here](https://pubs.aip.org/aip/jcp/article/156/24/244117/2841424/A-double-exponential-coupled-cluster-theory-in-the?searchresult=1)

 ## Project Structure